ductri/BibMan/README.md

 I don't know how to list a list/categorize features ...

+- Basic features: add/remove a paper, add/remove a tag, search, modify paper's fields such as authors, year.
+- Take note
+- And ...

 ## Manual
 Require: `vim` for editing bib file, `zotero` and `evince` for opening pdf files.
 Without these apps, corresponding features will not be available (other features will be fine though).